SAP/node-hdb/README.md

 Direct statement execution is the simplest way to execute SQL statements.
 The only input parameter is the SQL command to be executed.
-Generally we return the statement execution results using callbacks.
+Generally, statement execution results are returned using callbacks.
 The type of returned result depends on the kind of statement.

 ### DDL Statement

-In the case of a DDL Statement nothing is returned.
+In the case of a DDL statement nothing is returned:

 ```js
 client.exec('create table TEST.NUMBERS (a int, b varchar(16))', function (err) {